 The lifeless bodies of Hitler and Eva Braun were carried up the stairs, by SS Obersturmbannführer, Erich Kempka his driver, SS Obergruppenführer, Otto Günsche, his adjutant and Martin Bormann (see Adolf Martin Bormann) and through the bunker’s emergency exit to the bombed-out garden behind the Reich Chancellery where they were placed in a bomb crater, together with two dogs (thought to be Blondi and her offspring Wulf) and all doused with petrol.
 SS Obersturmbannführer Heinz Linge , Hitler’s valet, later noted the fire did not completely destroy the remains, as the corpses were being burned in the open, where the distribution of heat varies.
 The Red Army advanced and the shelling continued.
 Later Harry Mengershoven a member of the Reichs Security Service filled in the graves and left.
 Heinz Linge died 09-03-980, aged 66, in Hamburg,

 Erich Kempka.
 Otto Gunsche.

-Fuhrer.”
-Remains of his skull and teeth fragments are kept in a shoe box in a Moscow museum.
+Fuhrer.
+Remains of his skull and teeth fragments are kept in a shoe box in one of the Moscow museum.

 General Voss indentifyng the bodies.